Healing is Believing

 Healing Is Believing recalls the true story of a woman who has dared to follow her heart, to step out of the confines of Western medicine and embrace the world of energy healing, a world where anything is possible.
 The only limitations are the walls created by her own mind.
 Her story will move readers to laughter and tears as it helps them to suspend their own dis-belief and strengthen their faith in the possibilities life has to offer.

-How did a physician come to be a Reiki practitioner?
+How did a physician come to be an energy healer?
 For me, energy medicine is the realization of a dream that began when, as a teenager, I started reading science fiction and fantasy novels.
 Through university, veterinary school and later medical school and residency, whenever I felt frustrated by the limitations of modern society and Western medicine, I escaped to the worlds of Anne McCaffrey and Marion Zimmer Bradley, worlds where people were psychic, where surgeons performed healings with their hands and with their minds instead of with the crude knives that were the tools of my trade.
 Still, it was all just a dream.
 Then, in 1993, I moved to Tucson, Arizona and discovered real people who were living the life that had always been the core of my dreams and fantasies.

 Shortly after arriving in Tucson, I enrolled in a creativity workshop at Pima Community College.
 The instructor, Diane Ealy, a woman with a PhD in psychology, mentioned in passing that she was able to channel healing energy through her hands.
 My heart lit up.
 This bright, educated woman claimed to be able to do what I had always dreamed of.